rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 It supports popular frameworks like scikit-learn, XGBoost, and Triton.
 With Seldon, you can run Triton instances while benefiting from built-in features such as automatic scaling, A/B testing, Canary deployments, and more.

+You might also explore KServe, which offers the advantageous feature of scaling deployments down to zero when there is no incoming traffic.

 ## Resources